Josepe75/pvlab/src/pvlab/doc/source/usage/en/tools_dataframes.rst

    END_1    2021   5   6  22  52   0

-Otherwise, a ``ValueError`` is raised when the length of ``columns`` does not match with the values of the given dictionary:
+Otherwise, a ``ValueError`` is raised when the length of ``columns`` does not match the length of the values of the given dictionary:

 **Example 2**: list of columns shorter than expected.